microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-concept-overview.md

 ## Protect devices by default

 Enjoy the benefit of [safeguard holds](https://docs.microsoft.com/windows/deployment/update/safeguard-holds) which prevent devices with a quality or compatibility issue from installing an update, resulting in failure or rollback otherwise.
+For deployments of Windows 11, the deployment service extends these safeguard holds to also protect devices that Microsoft ML identifies to be at a higher risk of experiencing post-update issues, such as OS rollbacks, app crashes, or graphics issues.

+To learn more, see [Manage safeguards for a deployment](windowsupdates-manage-safeguards.md).

 Additionally, you can configure monitoring rules that are unique to your organization.
 These rules can send an alert or pause a deployment based on device signals such as rollbacks.